addok/addok/docs/redis.md

   more memory during the import.
-- issue a `redis-cli bgsave` after the import: this is the faster scenario, because Redis will be ready to use just after the import, `bgsave` being aysnchronous.
+- issue a `redis-cli bgsave` after the import: this is the faster scenario, because Redis will be ready to use just after the import, `bgsave` being asynchronous.
 But this will use more or less the double memory when doing the `bgsave`, because Redis will create a subprocess;
 - issue a `redis-cli save`, which is synchronous: this will block Redis for one or two minutes (depending on the data you imported), but there is no extra